Amsterdam/signals/docs/adr/0001-copying-attachments-from-parent-signal-when-creating-child-signals.md

 SIA deals with complaints to a municipality about problems in public spaces.
 In SIA jargon these complaints are "signals".
 Signals often contain several complaints or have to be handled by multiple municipal departments.
-To accomodate these signals in the complaint resolution workflow SIA allows signals to be split into several "child signals" (deelmeldingen) whilst the original signal becomes a "parent signal" (hoofdmelding).
+To accommodate these signals in the complaint resolution workflow SIA allows signals to be split into several "child signals" (deelmeldingen) whilst the original signal becomes a "parent signal" (hoofdmelding).